Croatian literature: Drama and verse

 At the end of the 1960s and early 1970s, a number of remarkable dramatists appeared in Croatian literature.
-Ivo Brešan is the author of a large number of plays marked by language interplay and the grotesque; his drama "Predstava Hamleta u selu Mrduša Donja" (Hamlet performance in the village of Mrduša Donja, first performed in 1971) is the most influential Croatian drama in the second half of the 20th century.
+Ivo Brešan is the author of a large number of plays marked by language interplay and the grotesque; his drama Predstava Hamleta u selu Mrduša Donja (Hamlet performance in the village of Mrduša Donja, first performed in 1971) is the most influential Croatian drama in the second half of the 20th century.
 He is also a successful novelist and screenwriter.

-Slobodan Šnajder relies on the poetics of the avant-garde theatre of the 1960s and on Krleža's heritage.
+Slobodan Šnajder relies on the poetics of the avant-garde theatre of the 1960s and Krleža's heritage.
 Other dramatic writers were Tomislav Bakarić, Ivan Bakmaz and Slobodan Šembera.
 Dubravko Jelačić Bužimski writes drama, novels and prose for children.
-Boris Senker, Nino Škrabe and Tahir Mujičić together wrote a number of comedies.
+Boris Senker, Nino Škrabe and Tahir Mujičić wrote several comedies.

 Branimir Bošnjak uses post-structuralist settings in his essays while his poetry evokes existential concepts.
 The poetry of Goran Babić characterized by an interest in the dark side of human existence.
 His themes range in tone and imagination from ancient legends to extravagant confessionals.

 Marija Peakić Mikuljan's poetry is taken up with themes of falling, disappearing, and dying, along with a preoccupation with the musicality of the verse.
-Stijepo Mijović Kočan writes poetry of heterogeneous expression: ranging from modernist experiments to patterns of poetry.
-Jasna Melvinger writes intimate poetry with an elegance and introspection.
+Stijepo Mijović Kočan writes poetry of heterogeneous expression, ranging from modernist experiments to patterns of poetry.
+Jasna Melvinger writes intimate poetry with elegance and introspection.

-Luko Paljetak is a leading poet in various forms, his work is distinguished by its thoughtfulness, musicality of verse, and the effective conflict of feeling and irony.
+Luko Paljetak is a leading poet in various forms.
+His work is distinguished by its thoughtfulness, musicality of verse, and the effective conflict of feeling and irony.
 Borben Vladović is one of the best representatives of visual poetry in Croatia.

-Among the many poets who published their first books at the end of the 1960s, and early 1970s, were Ernest Fišer, Željko Knežević, Mario Suško, Gojko Sušac, Jordan Jelić, Dubravka Oraić-Tolić, Ivan Rogić Nehajev, Andriana Škunca, Vladimir Reinhofer, Nikola Martić, Ivan Kordić, Jakša Fiamengo, Momčilo Popadić, Enes Kišević, Tomislav Marijan Bilosnić, Džemaludin Alić, Stjepan Šešelj, Sonja Manojlović, Mile Pešorda, Tomislav Matijević, Božica Jelušić, Željko Ivanković, Dražen Katunarić, and Mile Stojić.
+Among the many poets who published their first books at the end of the 1960s, and early 1970s, were Ernest Fišer, Željko Knežević, Mario Suško, Gojko Sušac, Jordan Jelić, Dubravka Oraić Tolić, Ivan Rogić Nehajev, Andriana Škunca, Vladimir Reinhofer, Nikola Martić, Ivan Kordić, Jakša Fiamengo, Momčilo Popadić, Enes Kišević, Tomislav Marijan Bilosnić, Džemaludin Alić, Stjepan Šešelj, Sonja Manojlović, Mile Pešorda, Tomislav Matijević, Božica Jelušić, Željko Ivanković, Dražen Katunarić, and Mile Stojić.